randy-rebucas/clinic-management/docs/EPRESCRIPTION.md

 # ePrescription (Electronic Prescription) Features

-This document describes the ePrescription features implemented in the clinic management system.
+This document describes the ePrescription features implemented in MyClinicSoft.

 ## Features Overview